 - Buying in short-term contract resources;

 - Developing competencies “in house” through training and mentoring.

-Decisions about these choices will depend on the extent of the competency gap and whether the competencies are required for implementation or ongoing operation of the ISMS.
+Decisions about these choices will depend on the extent of the competency gap and whether the competencies are required for the implementation or ongoing operation of the ISMS.

 The organization must determine the necessary competence of all people doing work under its control that affects its information security performance.
 It must also ensure that these people are competent on the basis of appropriate education, training, or experience.
 Where applicable, it must take actions to acquire the necessary competence, and evaluate the effectiveness of the actions taken; and must retain appropriate documented information as evidence of competence.
 Applicable actions may include, for example, the provision of training to, the mentoring of, or the reassignment of current employees; or the hiring or contracting of competent persons.